EMI-Group/evoxbench/README.md

 ---

-EvoXBench is a platfrom offering **read-to-use instant benchmark tests** of evolutionary multi-objective optimization (EMO) algorithms in neural architecture search (NAS).
+EvoXBench is a platfrom offering **instant benchmarking** of evolutionary multi-objective optimization (EMO) algorithms in neural architecture search (NAS), with ready to use test suites.
 It facilitates efficient performance assessments **with NO requirement of GPUs or PyTorch/TensorFlow**, enhancing accessibility for a broader range of research applications.
 It encompasses extensive test suites that cover a variety of datasets (CIFAR10, ImageNet, etc.), search spaces (NASBench101, NASBench201, NATS, DARTS, ResNet50, Transformer, MNV3, etc.), and hardware devices (Eyeriss, GPUs, Samsung Note10, etc.).
-Additionally, it provides a versatile interface **compatible with multiple programming languages** (Java, Matlab, Python, etc.).
+It provides a versatile interface **compatible with multiple programming languages** (Java, Matlab, Python, etc.).

 ---